In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 The facility will NOT accept business waste, tires, explosives, radioactive material, or medical waste!

-Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when batteries are improperly disposed of.
-When incinerated, certain metals might be released into the air or can concentrate in the ash produced by the combustion process.
+Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, contaminating the environment when batteries are improperly disposed of.
+Certain metals might be released into the air or can concentrate in the ash produced by the combustion process when incinerated.
 Recycling batteries keep heavy metals out of landfills and the air.
 Recycling also saves resources because recovered plastic and metals can be used to make new batteries.

 Residential customers can now conveniently recycle your household batteries (AAA, AA, C, D, and 9V only) for FREE at Ramona Disposal (during operating hours only).